wssnetwork/terra-gcp-minikube/README.md

 ## Define project id
-* Create environment variable GCPPROJID="your-gcp-proj-id"
+* Create environment variable TF_VAR_project="your-gcp-proj-id"
 * Must run `terraform plan` to get it effective
+* Need to reload vscode if it set while vscode is running

 ## Before Terraform (for local machine)
 * Need to auth via gcloud